codepks/LearningCPP/README.md

 }
 ```

-The dynamic casting fails because the base pointer points to an object of type BaseClass, not DerivedClass.
-Even though the object was created as a BaseClass, the dynamic cast to DerivedClass* in the line :
+The dynamic casting fails because, intially base pointer points to BaseClass object.
+In the dynamic casting we are making DerivedClass pointer point to Base class object where it fails.

 ```
 DerivedClass* derived = dynamic_cast<DerivedClass*>(base);
 ```
+During Dynamic Casting, the casting checks if the object being pointed to (Base class here by base *) by a pointer(Derived Class pointer here) is an instance of Derived Class or not.